 Philadelphia Construction Accident Lawyers Pursue Maximum Compensation for Workers Injured in Scaffolding Accidents

 As a construction worker, you recognize the inherent risks in the job and expect your employer to take all necessary precautions to protect you.
 Despite these reasonable expectations, construction workers continue to become severely injured, or lose their lives for simply doing their job, often due to construction falls caused by scaffolding defects.
-Between 2008 and 2010, 891 construction workers died due to falls.
-Out of these deaths, approximately 38% were due to scaffold or ladder falls.
-However, fall injuries are almost always preventable when employers comply with state and federal safety regulations.
+In 2016, 849 construction workers died due to falls, slips or trips.
+Some of the workers that have showed significant increases in fall accidents include tractor-trailer truck drivers, tree trimmers, pruners, roofers and carpenters.
+Fall injuries are almost always preventable when employers comply with state and federal safety regulations.

 The Philadelphia scaffolding accident lawyers at McCann & Wall, LLC pursue maximum compensation for victims and families whose lives have been forever altered due to a scaffolding accident.
 Additionally, we fight to make changes to help prevent another family from suffering from the same emotional turmoil that you have endured.